 Cervical cancer cases and deaths have declined significantly over the past 40 years due to women getting regular Pap tests.
 These tests detect changes that indicate pre-cancer.
 The American College of Obstetrics & Gynecology (ACOG) recommends the following for early detection:

 - Women aged 21–29 years should have a Pap test alone every 3 years.
-HPV testing is not recommended.
+HPV testing alone can be considered for women who are 25 to 29, but Pap tests are preferred.

 - Women aged 30–65 years should have a Pap test and an HPV test (co-testing) every 5 years (preferred).
 It also is acceptable to have a Pap test alone every 3 years.